 For a university community of scholars, academic integrity is the heart of intellectual life-both in learning and in research.
-Plagiarism is absolutely intolerable, and graduate students are expected to be conversant with the fundamentals of academic integrity.
+Plagiarism is absolutely intolerable, and graduate students are expected to be conversant with the fundamentals of academic integrity; see pages 35-36 of the Faculty of Graduate Studies and Research Academic Calendar, 2005-2007.
 When in doubt, ask!